daneden/daneden.me/about/index.markdown

 ---
 {% image /uploads/2013/10/face.jpg "Photo credit: [Rasmus Andersson](http://www.flickr.com/photos/rsms)" %}

 My name is Daniel Eden, and I'm a designer.
 I’m intrigued by the stories behind objects; how they were made, and who made them.
 I like to make [tools](/portfolio) for the web and [write](/blog) about design, courage, and lack thereof.
-I also like burgers, dogs, and looking up.
+I also like Disney, dogs, and looking up.

 I’m currently working for [Dropbox](http://dropbox.com) as a Design Intern.
 If you want to, you can view and download [my résumé](http://cl.ly/OlXO).